16412-cogrob-2019/mcts/README.md

 ## Hierachical Model
 Using a modified version of the base model (`src/hierachical/hierarchical_state.py`) and the base MCTS algorithm (`src/hierachical/hierarchical_mcts.py`), a hierachical model is built which considers a mothership and a tethered AUV.
-The set of primitive actions in this environment includes the AUV motions from the base model, as well as the (much faster) motions of the mothership between search regions.
-The macro-actions in our model represent the deployment of the AUV from the mothership using different rollout heuristics.
+The set of primitive actions in this environment includes the AUV motions from the base model, as well as the motions of the mothership between search regions.
+The macro-actions in our model represent the deployment of the AUV from the mothership using different rollout policies.

 Execute `src/hierachical/hierarchical_example.py` for a demonstration of a mothership and tethered AUV planning their actions while exploiting the problem's hierarchical structure.
 You will see two examples of tethered AUV deployments, which depict the primitive actions that compose a single macro-action.
 Then, you will see an example of the mothership's motion between regions, which depicts a sequence of macro-actions.